 Key capabilities of a financial dashboard

 Powerful financial dashboards are able to bring together multiple sources of data to provide a complete and accurate financial picture.
-Finance professionals can then explore this unified set of data whichever way they please, straight within the dashboard.
+Financial professionals can then explore this unified set of data whichever way they please, straight within the dashboard.
 Observe key operational metrics, delve into interactive charts and tables, and explore your numbers.

 Real-time, accurate data

-With DataRails, you can easily examine consolidated numbers from disparate sources thanks to automated consolidation of all organizational data, irrespective of data structure.
+With Datarails, you can easily examine consolidated numbers from disparate sources thanks to automated consolidation of all organizational data, irrespective of data structure.
 And when you present the business landscape to decision-makers, the solution’s single-click drill downs will allow you to confidently back up answers on the fly to their questions, should they arise.

 Objectivity and accuracy are vital.
 CEOs need to know where things stand, for better or for worse, and as soon as possible.
-DataRails has a live embedded charts feature that is perfect for this.
+Datarails has a live embedded charts feature that is perfect for this.
 When you present your report, your figures and charts update on the spot thanks to real-time, live charts.